 The Affiliate Center

 The other main reason you might consider going with the Premium plan is if you’re planning on having affiliates to promote your product(s).

-Their Affiliate Center used to put SamCart miles ahead to other affiliate platforms.
+This Affiliate Center used to put SamCart miles ahead to other affiliate marketing platforms.
 However, these days it's main competitor is catching on.
 Plus, there’s a slight downside (more in a sec) to their links.

 In the Affiliate dashboard, you’ll be able to do the basics like setting up affiliate commissions, configure payout periods, affiliate signups, affiliate approvals, and cookie expiration.

 Here’s where SamCart’s affiliate center shines through.
 It was one of the first affiliate platforms to let you create affiliate links that send visitors to any web page of your choice and credits affiliates if a potential customer decides to make a purchase.

 This works well for product owners who have content.
 You can set up your affiliate promotion links to send people to a sales page (this is standard), webinar registration page, squeeze page, even a YouTube URL and your affiliates will still get credited if a sale is made!

 In other words, SamCart’s affiliate tracking works no matter what affiliate URL your affiliates use when they're signed up to your affiliate program.